johnramsden/docs/pages/linux/archlinux/archlinux_user_configuration.md

 Clone an existing myrepos configuration from a users ```$HOME```.

 {% highlight shell %}
-vcsh clone -b <wooly> git@github.com:johnramsden/mr.git
+vcsh clone -b branch git@github.com:johnramsden/mr.git
 {% endhighlight shell %}

 Or the [vcsh template](https://github.com/RichiH/vcsh_mr_template) for a new setup.